zeux/meshoptimizer/README.md

 For single-precision floating-point data, it's recommended to use `meshopt_quantizeFloat` to remove entropy from the lower bits of the mantissa.
 Due to current limitations of the codec, the bit count needs to be 15 (23-8) for good results (7 can be used for more extreme compression).
 For normal or tangent vectors, using octahedral encoding is recommended over three components as it reduces redundancy.
 Similarly to other quantized values, consider using 10-12 bits per component instead of 16.

-When data is bit packed, using v1 vertex codec (via `meshopt_encodeVertexVersion(1)`) and specifying compression level 3 (`meshopt_encodeVertexBufferLevel`) can improve the compression further by redistributing bits between components.
-Note that v1 vertex codec is recommended regardless, as it improves compression ratios and decoding performance even absent bit packing.
+When data is bit packed, using v1 vertex codec and specifying compression level 3 (`meshopt_encodeVertexBufferLevel` with level 3 and version 1) can improve the compression further by redistributing bits between components.
+Note that v1 vertex codec (`meshopt_encodeVertexVersion(1)`) is recommended regardless, as it improves compression ratios and decoding performance even absent bit packing.

 To further leverage the inherent structure of some data, the preparation stage can use filters that encode and decode the data in a lossy manner.
 This is similar to quantization but can be used without having to change the shader code.
 After decoding, the filter transformation needs to be reversed.
 For native game engine pipelines, it is usually more optimal to carefully prequantize and pretransform the vertex data, but sometimes (for example when serializing data in glTF format) this is not a practical option and filters are more practical.
 This library provides three filters: